-• b (dict) - the second/target configuration entity

-- replace_level (str: global, stanza, or key) The highest level 'replace' event that can be returned.
+- a (dict) the first/original configuration entity - b (dict) the second/target configuration entity - replace\level (str: global, stanza, or key) The highest level 'replace' event that can be returned.
 Acceptable values are global, stanza, and key.
 These examples may help: - Using 'global' with identical inputs will report a single global-level equal op. - Using 'stanza' with identical inputs will return all stanzas as equal. - Using 'key' will ensure that two stanzas with no common keys will be reported in terms of key changes.
 Whereas 'global' or 'stanza' would result in a single giant replace op.